lingo/gitmacros/README.md

 If there are no semver tags, sets a non-zero exit code and echoes 1.0.0 on stdout, and a message on stderr
 ```

+### git cleanup-merges

+Just run it.
+It will show junk files and ask if you want to delete them or not.